yul154/Summary-and-Interviews/Core Java.md

 * Common errors: `java.lang.StackOverflowError`, `java.lang.OutOfMemoryError`
 * Common Excepetions: Unchecked- `ArrayIndexOutOfBoundException`,`NullPointerException`, `ArithmeticException`.Checked - `IOException`,`FileNotFoundException`

-## What's the check exception and uncheck exception.

-* checked exceptions are forced by compiler and used to indicate exceptional conditions that are out of the control of the program (for example, I/O errors),
-* unchecked exceptions are occurred during runtime and used to indicate programming errors

 ## The differences between throw and throws
 * throws clause is used to declare an exception, throw keyword is used to throw an exception explicitly.